veryMaker/signum-node/README.md

 The MariaDb installation will ask to setup a password for the root user.
 This password can be anything you like.

-Modify these settings in the `node-default.properties` created after installing the Signum node:
+Modify these settings in the `node-default.properties` file in the node directory after installing the Signum node:

 **TIP: _remove # from first character of each line so it looks like the below_**
 ```properties